-Before the latest setback, Japanese officials said it would like take several more days to restore power to the Number-2 reactor where the core containment vessel may have been damaged.
+Japan says it may be several more days before power is restored to the reactor for which a core containment vessel may have been damaged.
 It is one of three reactors at the Fukushima-1 nuclear power plant with cores that, officials say, may have partially melted.
 Seawater has been pumped into them to prevent the fuel from being exposed.

-Tokyo Electric says external power lines have been re-connected to the crippled facility.
+The Tokyo Electric Power Company says external lines have been re-connected to the crippled facility.
 That will allow plant operators to again properly monitor radiation levels, illuminate control rooms and stabilize the cooling process.

-Another serious challenge faces the crews working to stabilize the Number-4 reactor.
-Its fuel was not in the reactor core at the time of the March 11th earthquake.
-Those fresher fuel rods - hotter in terms of radiation - are exposed because the roof of the reactor building was blown off in an explosion.
+Another serious challenge is the Number 4 reactor.
+Its fuel was not in the reactor core at the time of the March 11 earthquake.
+Its fresher fuel rods - hotter in terms of radiation - are exposed because the roof of the reactor building was blown off in an explosion.